ozmartian/vidcutter/README.md

     ppa:ozmartian/apps

-If you are new to PPAs then just issue the following commans in a terminal:
+If you are new to PPAs then just issue the following commands in a terminal:

     sudo add-apt-repository ppa:ozmartian/apps
     sudo apt-get update